ddstudio-apps/privacy-policy/README.md

 # Privacy Policy

-This Privacy Policy applies to apps published by ddstudio-apps (e.g., PracticeCompare, ClipScope, Splicing Video, and PDFまとめ帳).
+This Privacy Policy applies to apps published by ddstudio-apps (e.g., PracticeCompare, ClipScope, Splicing Video, PDFまとめ帳, and 数うめマス).

 ## Information Collection and Use
 These apps do not collect, store, or share any personal data from users.